 The CPUSPD application is used to change the running speed and wait states of a RomWBW system.
+It can also be used to invoke a warm or cold reboot of the system.

 The functionality is highly dependent on the capabilities of your system.